nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * 2a2.
 System prompts the Inventory Manager to re-enter the command.
   * 2a3.
 Use case resumes at step 1.

+* 3a.
+Product is assigned to other supplier:
+  * 3a1.
+System displays an error message
+  * 2a2.
+System prompts the Inventory Manager to re-enter the command.
+  * 2a3.
+Use case resumes at step 1.

+**Use case: Unassign Products**

+**Preconditions:**
+* The Inventory Manager is logged into the InvenTrack system.
+* Product must be already assigned to any supplier in the system.

+**MSS**
+1. Inventory Manager tries to unassign a product to a supplier.
+2. System validates that the product name & supplier name exists in the list.
+3. System validates the product is assigned to any one of the supplier.
+4. The system unassigns the specified product.
+5. System updates the product-supplier information in the system.
+6. System confirms the unassignment with a success message.

+   Use case ends.

+**Extensions**

+* 1a.
+Product/Supplier name is in invalid format:
+    * 1a1.
+System displays an error message.
+    * 1a2.
+System prompts the Inventory Manager to re-enter the command.
+    * 1a3.
+Use case resumes at step 1.

+* 2a.
+Product or Supplier name does not exist:
+    * 2a1.
+System displays an error message.
+    * 2a2.
+System prompts the Inventory Manager to re-enter the command.
+    * 2a3.
+Use case resumes at step 1.

+* 3a.
+Product is not assigned to other supplier:
+    * 3a1.
+System displays an error message - not previously assigned.
+    * 2a2.
+System prompts the Inventory Manager to re-enter the command.
+    * 2a3.
+Use case resumes at step 1.

 **Use case: Delete Suppliers/Products**

 Preconditions: